Arseni1919/GITHUB-STURCURED/README.md

 <link rel="shortcut icon" type="image/x-icon" href="/favicon.ico?">

-My name is [Arseni Perchik](https://arseni1919.github.io/PORTFOLIO/) and this page presents my GitHub projects in a structured way.
+My name is [Arseniy Pertzovsky](https://arseni1919.github.io/PORTFOLIO/) and this page presents my GitHub projects in a structured way.
 The main fields of my work are **Multi-agent Systems (MAS)**, **Search AI**, **RL**, **ROS**, MARL, ML,  WEB, IOT.
 The projects are divided into sections for the sake of convenience.

 <p align="center">